Who Is Lena Dunham?

 After graduating from Oberlin, Dunham produced her own web series, Delusion Downtown Divas, about three young women raised in the art world.
 The up-and-comer's next project, however, would be her big break: In 2010, at age 23, Dunham produced the short Tiny Furniture, a semi-autobiographical story about a college grad who gets ditched by her significant other, and, subsequently, moves back home with her mom and sister.
 Dunham spent only $45,000 on the film, which she shot in her family's apartment in just 18 days.
 The work wound up winning the South by Southwest Film Festival's best narrative feature award.

-Girls is known for its dark comedy antics, frequent nude scenes and risqué subject matter.
-Despite often being a target of critics, the show has garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham several Emmy nominations and two 2013 Golden Globe Awards.
+Girls became known for its dark comedy antics, frequent nude scenes and risqué subject matter.
+Despite often being a target of critics, the show garnered acclaim for pushing the envelope in its portrayal of young, sexually focused women, and earned Dunham several Emmy nominations and two 2013 Golden Globe Awards.
 The star scored media buzz following her Golden Globe acceptance speech in January 2013; during her narrative, she thanked actor Chad Lowe, poking fun at Lowe's ex, Hilary Swank, for forgetting to mention her then-husband in her 2000 Oscar-winning speech.

 Life Beyond 'Girls'

-Dunham also stole the spotlight in 2012 for appearing in a controversial commercial for President Barack Obama during his campaign, in which she compared voting for the first time to having sex for the first time.
+Dunham stole the spotlight in 2012 for appearing in a controversial commercial for President Barack Obama during his campaign, in which she compared voting for the first time to having sex for the first time.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!